Is Overbooking Flights Legal in Europe?

 Well, to accommodate all passengers, airlines will deny boarding to those with the lowest fares or bookings made furthest in advance, given that they’re usually least likely to have paid non-refundable fares.

-According to the law, it is legal for airlines to overbook flights as long as certain conditions are met.
+According to the EU law, it is legal for airlines to overbook flights as long as certain conditions are met.

 The first condition is that the airline must inform you at the time of booking (or in the confirmation of booking) that your seat is subject to being overbooked.
 Additionally, airlines must have a clear compensation policy for how they will handle overbooking and must explain the circumstances in which you can claim compensation if your flight is overbooked.